-On July 22, 2019, HFI held its 33rd Annual Golf Classic at a new location-The Club at Nevillewood in Presto, PA.
-For the second year in a row, Jim Shorkey Auto Group supported HFI as the title sponsor and Pierre Larouche, former Pittsburgh Penguin and two-time Stanley Cup Champion, acted as the Event Chair.
+On July 22, 2019, HFI held its 33rd Annual Golf Classic at a new location - The Club at Nevillewood in Presto, PA.
+For the second year in a row, Jim Shorkey Auto Group supported HFI as the title sponsor and Pierre Larouche, Stanley Cup Champion, acted as the Event Chair.
 Despite heavy thunderstorms cutting the day short, the golf outing raised over \$70,000.